AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

 # Almost timeless design
 Whenever possible the design is extend for being able to deal with faster systems.
 Therefore exists some special application managed sequences, which can also be temporary.
 Only reason for this is, to ensure that concurrent creations with the same timestamp are manageable in sense of uniqueness.

-Limitations are avoided, whereever possible.
+Limitations are avoided, wherever possible.
 Design should be still usable if integers get bigger or dates get higher as expected nowadays.
+Tests have to be adapted in case.